netdata/.github/CONTRIBUTING.md

 ## Join the Netdata Community

-We have launched a [discussion board](https://community.netdata.cloud) where you can find many of us.
+We have launched a [discussion forum](https://community.netdata.cloud) where you can find many of us.

 ## Spread the word

 Community growth allows the project to attract new talent willing to contribute.
 This talent is then developing new features and improves the project.
-These new features and improvements attract more users and so on.
-It is a feedback loop.
+These new features and improvements attract more users, and so on, in a feedback loop.

- **The more people involved, the faster the project evolves**.
+**The more people involved, the faster the project evolves.**

 We have a growing community at our [forums](https://community.netdata.cloud) which can help you spread the word.
-If you want to talk about Netdata in a local meetup, just create a topic in the "Community" category and we will help you prepare!
+If you want to talk about Netdata in a local meetup, just create a topic in the "Community" category and we'll help you prepare!

- We also have a vibrant [Twitter account]([https://](https://twitter.com/linuxnetdata)) and a [reddit channel](https://www.reddit.com/r/netdata).
+We also have a vibrant [Twitter account]([https://](https://twitter.com/linuxnetdata)) and a [subreddit](https://www.reddit.com/r/netdata).

 ## Provide feedback

 We love feedback.
-It's what makes us better as developers, professionals and open-source maintainers.
+It's what makes us better as developers, professionals ,and open-source maintainers.
 It's what makes Netdata better as a product, for everyone, for free!

-If you have any comment about the product, a positive or negative comment, a request, please let us know by making a post at [at Netdata Community](https://community.netdata.cloud/) to discuss it.
+If you have any comment about the product, a positive or negative comment, a request, please let us know by making a post on [the community forums](https://community.netdata.cloud/) to discuss it.

 **We can't commit** that we will address the issue right away, but we will acknowledge your issue, and take notes of it!
-Although we use an internal Product Roadmap, we take your feedback and feature requests very seriously, so you can rest assured that if a particular feature requests gathers a lot of community votes, it will be prioritized accordingly.
+Although we use an internal product roadmap, we take your feedback and feature requests very seriously, so you can rest assured that if a particular feature requests gathers a lot of community votes, it will be prioritized accordingly.

 # Become a Netdata Supporter

-Netdata is a complex system, with many integrations for the various  collectors, export destinations and notification endpoints.
-As a result, we rely on help from "Supporters", users who are willing to **provide feedback** while we implement certain parts of the Netdata Agent.
+Netdata is a complex system, with many integrations for the various collectors, export destinations, and notification endpoints.
+As a result, we rely on help from "Supporters," who are kind users willing to **discuss their uses cases** and **provide feedback** while we implement certain new features or capabilities.

-Netdata follows a highly opinionated approach to monitoring, offering a zero-configuration experience to users, as we take all the responsibility to organize the metrics into meaningful charts and create sane default alarms for them.
-This add an additional layer of complexity in the implementation of each integration, since we need 2 things:
+Netdata follows a highly opinionated approach to monitoring, offering a zero-configuration experience to users.
+We take all the responsibility to organize the metrics into meaningful charts and create useful preconfigured alarms.
+This add an additional layer of complexity in the implementation of each integration, since we need two things:

 1) Domain expertise to organize the metrics into meaningful charts and define sane alarms for them.
-2) Production systems to test the integration on real-life systems before releasing it for the rest of the users.
+2) Production systems to test the integration on real-life systems before releasing to users.

-To cover the **hundreds** of systems that we do, we have relied on kind users who were willing to discuss with us their use-cases while we develop the integrations and then test them on production systems to verify that they are valuable.

 > To become a "supporter", simply create a topic in the [Netdata Agent Development & Integrations](https://community.netdata.cloud/c/agent-development/9) category of our community forums.

-Let's see the categories for which we are looking for supporters:
+We're looking for supporters in a few categories:

 ## Support a collector